Redwood retreats: Best-bet cabins in our favorite parks

 The cabins at Elk Prairie Campground just beg for a rocking chair on the porch.
 Photo by NPS.

-Stepping into the trails of Prairie Creek Redwood State Park, dense with some of the tallest trees on earth, feels like stepping into a mystical world.
-Karl Knapp Trail (formerly Prairie Creek Trail) offers a perfect path to walk amongst the ancient forests.
-Fern Canyon—a must see—is named for the hallway of ferns that line a shallow creek bed.
+Stepping onto the trails of Prairie Creek Redwood State Park, a landscape dense with some of the tallest trees on earth, feels like stepping into a mystical world.
+Karl Knapp Trail (formerly Prairie Creek Trail) offers a perfect path amongst the ancient forests.
+Fern Canyon—a must see—is named for the walls of ferns that line a shallow creek bed.
 It’s a sight as grand as the Hall of Mirrors at Versailles.

 The Elk Prairie Campground has four cabins.
-Like the cabins at other state parks on this list, reservations are required year-round and open six months in advance.
+Like the cabins at other state parks on this list, reservations are required year-round and open up six months in advance.
 Cabins are popular and book quickly.
-It is recommended to book as soon as possible once reservations open up.
-Last minute cancellations do happen, and you might get lucky nabbing one, but don’t count on it.
+It’s recommended to book as soon as possible once reservations open up.
+Last minute cancellations do happen, and you might get lucky.
+But don’t count on it.

 Jedediah Smith Campground

-Close to the water, shaded by redwood boughs, the cabins at Jedediah Smith Campground are the perfect summer escape.
+Close to the river and shaded by redwood boughs, the cabins at Jedediah Smith Campground are the perfect summer escape.
 Photo by NPS.

 Jedediah Smith Redwoods State Park seems like an untouched pocket of the world.
-It contains about 7% of the world’s remaining old growth redwoods.
-Don’t miss the Grove of Titans trail winding among the ancient trees, and keep your eye out for banana slugs and mysterious fungi.
+It contains about 7 percent of the world’s remaining old-growth redwoods.
+Don’t miss the Grove of Titans trail that winds among the ancient trees, and keep your eye out for banana slugs and mysterious fungi.
 The crystal clear waters of the Smith River run through the park, providing both a stunning backdrop and a refreshing resource for those staying at the Jedediah Smith Campground.
-Easy access to the water makes this campground an excellent place to unwind.
+Easy access to the beautiful Smith River makes this campground an excellent place to unwind.
 Bonus: You can try to spot salmon passing through on their seasonal spawning runs.

 The campground’s four cabins accommodate six guests and each has electricity.
 They do not include bedding, kitchens, or private bathrooms.
 Camping is allowed outside the cabins for up to one two-person tent.
 These book up quickly when available.